 Our new London flagship is located in a three-storey heritage property on one of the city´s most recognizable streets in Mayfair.
-Set inside a Grade II listed building at 41-42 New Bond Street, CASA LOEWE London will open its doors on 27 April 2019 after a year of extensive renovation.
+Set inside a Grade II listed building at 41-42 New Bond Street, CASA LOEWE London opened its doors on 27 April 2019 after a year of extensive renovation.

 Designed by creative director Jonathan Anderson, CASA LOEWE London follows the recent renovation of CASA LOEWE Madrid.
 The store is appointed with a Georgian-style spiral staircase that makes a sweeping sculptural statement, a cylindrical panoramic lift with brass detailing, and a dedicated pop-up space where we will exhibit capsule collections and art projects.